arezookmn/DynamicServiceRegisteration/README.md

 # Dynamic Service Registration

 ## Introduction
-DynamicServiceRegistration is a demonstration project showcasing how to register services dynamically in a .NET Core or .NET 5+ application using attributes to define the lifetime of each service.
+DynamicServiceRegistration is a demonstration project showcasing how to register services dynamically in a .NET Core application using attributes to define the lifetime of each service.
 This approach provides flexibility and ease of management when dealing with a large number of services.

 ## Usage